-The front panel of the WPN824 router contains the status lights described below.
+The front panel of the WGT624 v3 wireless router contains the status LEDs described below.

-Figure 2-1: WPN824 Front Panel
+Figure 2-1: WGT624 v3 Front Panel

-You can use the status lights to verify connections.
-Viewed from left to right, the table below describes the lights on the front panel of the router.
+You can use some of the LEDs to verify connections.
+Viewed from left to right, Table 2-1 describes the LEDs on the front panel of the router.
+These LEDs are green when lit.

 Table 2-1.
-Status Light Descriptions
+LED Descriptions

-Label Activity Description Power On Green Solid Off Power is supplied and the router it has passed its diagnostic test.
+Label Activity Description U On Off Power is supplied to the router.
 Power is not supplied to the router.
-Test On Off The unit is performing the power on self test diagnostic.
-The unit successfully completed the power on self test diagnostic.
-Wireless On Off The Wireless port is initialized and the wireless feature is enabled.
-The wireless feature is turned off or there is a problem.
-Internet On Blink The Internet port has detected a link with an attached device.
-Data is being transmitted or received by the Internet port.
-LAN On (Green) The LAN (local area network) port has detected link with a 100 Mbps device.
-Blink (Green) Data is being transmitted or received at 100 Mbps.
-On (Amber) The Local port has detected link with a 10 Mbps device.
-Blink (Amber) Data is being transmitted or received at 10 Mbps.
-Off No link is detected on this port.
+Power ڬ On The Internet (Wide Area Network) port has detected a link with an attached device.
+Internet Blink Data is being transmitted or received by the Internet port.
+673 On Indicates that the Wireless port is initialized.
+Wireless 4 Local On (Green) Blink (Green) On (Amber) Blink (Amber) Off The Local (LAN) port has detected link with a 100 Mbps device.
+Data is being transmitted or received at 100 Mbps.
+The Local port has detected link with a 10 Mbps device.
+Data is being transmitted or received at 10 Mbps.
+No link is detected on this port.